 The consequences can be devastating.
 This is where website backups come into play, serving as a critical insurance policy for your digital assets.
 A regular, well-planned website backup strategy is not just a 'good to have,' but an essential part of any business's digital operations.

-Understanding Website Backups
+Why Website Backups Matter

 In its most basic form, a website backup is a complete copy of all the files, data, and media that make up your website.
 It includes everything from your web pages to your blog posts, images, videos, customer databases, and more.